 You can check out last week’s question by clicking on the link here.

-TRACHEOSTOMY IN KIDS
+TRACHEOSTOMY IN KIDS (Part 1)

 Over the last decade, tracheostomy has been increasingly performed in children, aligned with the improvements in neonatal and pediatric ICU care.
 Nowadays, the majority of children with tracheostomy represent a very complex cohort of patients with sustained reliance on tracheostomy and related medical technology for long-term survival.